KyberCloud/CMS375-Spring2024/README.md

 Project Purpose: Creating a database & platform for students to order food from the different options on-campus and get it delivered.
 The page will have a login & password checked by FoxID to make sure it is the correct user.

-Project Target: Buy Sheep
+Project Target: A database that

-Data to be used: Count Sheep in Sleep
+Data to be used: FoxID